The test identifies components of blood in your horse’s fresh fecal sample, pointing to a problem in the foregut, hindgut or both.

 Albumin as an Indicator of Hindgut Injury in Horses

 Albumin is a protein that is free-floating in blood plasma.
 While it is present any time there is a bleeding injury, it may also be released through smaller injuries that only seep plasma.

+As a component of red blood cells, hemoglobin is always present any time there is an injury that produces whole blood.
 While hemoglobin may be somewhat degraded in the digestive process, it is at a much lower rate than albumin.
 When bleeding occurs in a horse’s gut, some of the blood is degraded, leaving the rest to move through the digestive tract until it is expelled in the horse’s feces.
 Therefore, hemoglobin in a horse’s feces could have originated from anywhere within the GI tract.

 Hemoglobin is present only with the presence of whole blood.
 Therefore, a He positive indicates a lesion or condition where active vascular bleeding is occurring.